OfficeDev/Office-IT-Pro-Deployment-Scripts/Setup-SCCMOfficeUpdates/README.md

 3. Office 2013 or Office 2016 is already installed on client machines.
 4. Office Auto Updates have been Disabled on the client machines preferably via Group Policy

-###**Assumptions:**

-1. It is assumed that for this scenario, the client machines will have one of the following OSs - Windows 7, Windows 8, Windows 8.1, Windows 10.
-2. The script defaults to use 64 bit version of Office, this can be changed by using the appropriate optional parameter.

 ###**Terms:**

 1. *Version* - Office Monthly build version number e.g. "15.0.4727.1003" to which you wish to update.